jan-bogaerts/mark/src/markdownCode.md

     - set `position-tracking-service.activeTransformer = transformer`
   - onDidBlurEditorWidget: if the selection service currently references this monaco editor, assign null to the selection service's editor reference.
   - onDidChangeCursorSelection: if the selection service currently references this monaco editor, inform the subscribers of the selection-service that the selection has changed
-- put a results-view-context-menu component on top of the monaco editor
+- put a results-view-context-menu component below the monaco editor (so it's rendered after the editor)
 - the component monitors the position-tracking service (field: eventTarget, event: change) for changes to the currently selected text-fragment.
   - when this changes update the key value and retrieve the text from the result-cache and show in the monaco-editor